Step 5: Claim your incentive

 Remember to claim your federal tax credit!

-In addition to cash back incentives from the state of California, homeowners and businesses that purchase and install solar photovoltaic systems are also eligible for federal tax rebates (used IRS form 5695).
-Current federal law allows homeowners to claim tax credits for 30 percent of the cost of their solar PV system.
-Businesses are entitled to claim tax credits for 10 percent of the cost of their system with no cap.
+In addition to cash back incentives from the state of California, homeowners and businesses that purchase and install solar photovoltaic systems are also eligible for federal tax rebates (use IRS form 5695).
+Current federal law allows homeowners and businesses to claim tax credits for the installation of a solar PV system.
 To take advantage of these valuable incentives, make sure to keep copies of all documentation related to the purchase and installation of your system.

 Will I be paid for the excess electricity I generate?